noahjpark/Algorithms/README.md

 # Cracking the Coding Interview Algorithms
-This repository contains algorithms I created as solutions for problems from Cracking the Coding Interview 6th Edition
+This repository contains original algorithms I created as solutions for problems from Cracking the Coding Interview 6th Edition